The Separateness of Persons Objection

 Despite its influence, the reasoning behind this objection can be difficult to pin down.
 The idea that utilitarians must “conflat[e] all persons into one” seems to presume that they (i) start with “the principle of choice for one man”, and then (ii) argue for their view on the basis that all of society can be treated (perhaps metaphorically) as just another individual.
 But in fact many utilitarian arguments, as laid out in Chapter 3: arguments for utilitarianism, do not take this form.
 So this interpretation of the objection seems too narrow.
 It might debunk one particular argument for utilitarianism, but utilitarianism itself may still be well-supported on other grounds.

 On a broader interpretation, we may take the objection to assert that respecting the distinction between persons requires treating inter-personal tradeoffs (those between lives) differently from intra-personal ones (those within one life).
 On this interpretation, it’s the implications of utilitarianism, not what argument led to it, that are seen as objectionable.
-But what is the positive case for treating intra- and inter-personal tradeoffs differently?2 The remainder of this article explores three candidate arguments, based on (1) compensation, (2) fungibility, and (3) anti-aggregative intuitions.
+But what is the positive case for treating intra- and inter-personal tradeoffs differently?2 The remainder of this article explores three candidate arguments, based on (i) compensation, (ii) fungibility, and (iii) anti-aggregative intuitions.

 Compensation